abidibo/mooReadAll/README.md

 ![Screenshot](http://github.com/abidibo/mooReadAll/raw/master/logo.jpg)

 mooReadAll is a mootools plugin designed to truncate html contents **preserving the right html structure** and without truncate tags.
 mooReadAll takes the dom elements passed, parses their content cutting it to a user defined number of words.
-Tag structure is preserved by **all or some tags may also be removed**.
-Then it includes a "read all" link linking the whole content.
+The tag structure is preserved, and the tags left opened by the cut are automatically closed.
+As an option **all or some tags may also be removed** (i.e. remove images from content summary).
+Then it includes a "read all" link to show the whole content (in different and custom manners).
 The action to perform when clicking it is highly customizable: inplace, link, js callback and layer action types are provided, see documentation for more informations.
 In case of layer type a title may be provided using the html5 data- attributes, and the layer showing up (lightbox style) may be made draggable, resizable and text-resizable.

 How to use
 ----------